mariowstech/dragonminer-scam/README.md

 Please don't take it seriously, this is a harmless program, made in batch.

-The code is in "code.bat" or "code.txt" so you can explore my non-hard work.
-It's just 54/55 lines just because of the ascii art.

-For mopre info , press "a" at the startup menu to display a message.
+Open the ".bat" in any text editor to see my non-hard work.